MonicaSzabo/Bamazon/README.md

 - run **node BamazonManager.js**
 	-  Follow the prompts to "manage" your Bamazon store!
-	-  You can view the products, view which products have low inventory, add to the inventory, and add a new product

 	-  You can view the products that are available to sell:
 	![Example Manager 1](/images/manager01.png)